Understanding Metals, Finishes, and Coatings on the AR

 • Upper Receiver

-• Handguard (unless drop in)
+• Handguard (except plastic drop in)

 • Receiver Extension